 This article covers Congressional candidates from Georgia for the midterm election this November.
 To access our Georgia primary review, click here.
 To learn more about Sustainable Politician Project and our ranking system, read our full intro here.

 Find your district here.

-Our Pick: Lisa Ring
+Our primary pick: Lisa Ring – Rank: Good

 - Vice Chair of the Georgia Democratic Rural Caucus